 A report is really just a collection of data presented in a certain way.
 That being said, this can truly be anything you want to see about your nonprofit.
 The ability to generate different types of reports is going to come down to the amount of detail you have been recording, and the method you use to generate nonprofit financial statements.

 When choosing software, you may want to glance at their reporting capabilities before making a decision.
 Especially for nonprofits, you want to choose software that will allow you to find the information you need quickly.
 Also, think through the other types of information you may want to see in a report.
 For instance, will you want or need to see how many people have given to a particular fund?
 Will you want or need to see how much you have received and spent on a fundraiser within a certain timeframe?
 Again, all of these reports will come down to the amount of detail you’ve been recording, and the capabilities of the software you’ve chosen to use.

 A nonprofit accounting system begins with accounts that are used to record transactions, that then allow you to create nonprofit financial statements.
 This is essentially the nuts and bolts of any accounting system.
 Check out this article to explore other resources going over these reports.
 Now that you have a foundational understanding of these components, you can move forward in creating your own nonprofit accounting system.

-In the next few lessons, we’re going to take a look at how to protect and maintain your accounting system, as well as the rules and guidelines you’ll need to adhere to as a nonprofit.
-These lessons won’t be as practically- implemented as the previous few, but they are nonetheless extremely important for your nonprofit’s accounting system.
+In the next few lessons, we’re going to take a look at how to protect and maintain your accounting system.
+We’ll also go over the rules and guidelines you’ll need to adhere to as a nonprofit.
+These lessons won’t be as practically-implemented as the previous few, but they’re still important for your nonprofit’s accounting system.
 In the meantime, if you’d like a more in-depth guide on nonprofit accounting, then check out our Ultimate Guide To Nonprofit Accounting.